ConfederacyOfGaia/Gaia/players-guide.md

 #### Esh

 Esh was nestled in the Onoklot Hills, the region of the Zephyrlands that lay between the Sunbloom Mountains and Gaia.
 The Onoklot Hills were also the traditional homeland of the goliaths.
-They held them separate from Esh, politically, but for all intents and purposes the two peoples formed one nation.
+They held themselves separate from Esh, politically, but for all intents and purposes the two peoples formed one nation.

 The Onoklot Hills, and Esh, were completely destroyed by the armies of the Great Dragons.
 The surviving Eshen decided it was too much trouble to try to rebuild, and chose to simply leave their lands forever, endlessly wandering the Zephyrlands.
 The goliaths chose to emigrate to the nearby lands of Gaia and Kylf.